johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 By now everyone knows the word NFT.
 Thinking of this word might conjure images of monkeys [selling for millions of dollars](https://opensea.io/assets/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/2087)—and that seems crazy.
 And you know what?
 It is kind of is crazy.

-(Although most of the prominent people in the NFT space have been saying for quite a while that this is in fact a bubble and most NFTs will go to $0.)
+(Although most of the prominent people in the NFT space have been saying for quite a while that this is in fact a bubble and [most NFTs will go to $0.](https://observer.com/2021/06/coinbase-cofounder-warn-nfts-worthless-interview/))

 On one hand you might attribute this to money laundering, greed, or something else—and there’s probably some truth to those—but on the other hand we see predictable patterns of traders, collectors, communities, and status games.

 Is a monkey picture really worth $1.5M?
 It is if someone is willing to pay that price.
-I might disagree, you might disagree, but for whatever reason—right or wrong—someone is willing to pay that price, and I for one don’t think it’s my place to stop them.
+I might disagree, you might disagree, but for whatever reason—right or wrong—someone is willing to pay it.

 What does that $1.5M get them?
 A ticket to a social group they find elite and valuable?
 A speculative trade they might profit off of?
 Some artwork they like?